cri-o/cri-o/docs/kpod.1.md

    Path to the 'run directory' where all state information is stored

 **--runtime**=**value**
-    Path to the OCI-compatible binary used to run containers
+    Path to the OCI compatible binary used to run containers

 **--storage-driver, -s**=**value**
    Select which storage driver is used to manage storage of images and containers (default is overlay)